lucapette/lucapette.github.com/_posts/2016-12-28-an-illiterate-guide-to-classical-music.markdown

 A couple of years later, I got into metal.
 And, to me, it was all about the presence of lead guitars.
 I started studying the guitar a bit and tried to learn how to read music.
 This process brought me closer to classical music again.
 I started listening to some famous composers.
-Then, I relised what I missed in my previous experience with music.
+Then, I realised what I missed in my previous experience with music.
 Classical music had something I had never felt with any other kind of music.
 I felt this was the **real** thing.
 And I started a long journey in the land of classical music that's been lasting ever since.